cvielma/Code4Venezuela/README.md

 We provide 2 ways to get data from Twitter pending approval for Premium API access.
 One is in a polling way using current free apis, and the other via the Flink connector.
-Since the main solution is based on Flink, what we do is to use the first (poll) to export to a file which is then used for Flink (AppFile.java), the other (streaming) uses Flink's Twitter
+Since the main solution is based on Flink, what we do is to use the first (poll) and publish to Kafka which is then consumed by Flink (AppKafka.java), the other (streaming) uses Flink's Twitter
 Connector (AppStream).
 Both use the same Flink Pipeline (Pipeline.java)

 We have trained a simple model (in the resources/train_data folder) in Spanish, using existing tweets from the initial data set in the project,